neerajjain123/OCAJPDOC/amazon/qes.md

 **Answer**

-Hi .., Myself Neeraj, Having 15+ year of industry experience, I started my carrier as a developer but now I am managing people for past 7 years.
-Most of my expeirnece in is Telco and finance.
-Currently I am working with Relience Jio as enginerring Manager.
-I have involved in the delivery of two very critical project UPI and Mobile banking as part of Myjio.
-I also played an architect role while delivering the solution.
+Hi, Myself Neeraj, I am having 15+ years of industry experience, I started my carrier as a developer but now I am managing people for the past 7 years.
+Most of my experience is in the Telco and finance domain.
+Currently I am working with Reliance Jio as engineering Manager plus solution architect.
+I am currently involved in the delivery of two very critical projects, UPI and Mobile banking.

-I have good exposer in cross funtional stack holder management, defining project scope and translating them to the funcational requirments for further developmet.

-I am self driven person who believes in mentoring and empowering people.
-I am not afraid of taking risk and innovate.
+I have good exposer working with the cross-functional stack holders, defining project scope, and translating them to the functional requirements for further development.
+I am a self-driven person who believes in mentoring and empowering people.
+I am not afraid of taking risks and believes in innovation.

 ## Question 2.